Headshots

 What expression should I aim for in a LinkedIn headshot?

-How is a LinkedIn headshot different from a regular headshot?
+How is a LinkedIn headshot different from a corporate headshot or a casting headshot?

 Related Posts